CAN THE COMMON PERSON CORRECTLY INTERPRET THE BIBLE?

 Our desire to understand God’s Word will to a large degree depend on our love for God.
 In our earthly lives we really try to understand a product that interests or attracts us.
 But we will not take interest in understanding something that we don’t really want.
 We will also try to understand someone we want to please or someone whose love we hope to win.
 In the same way, those who love God will pursue him and seek to know everything they can about him.

 An honest person will not distort or change the meaning of the Bible to suit their own likes and tastes.
-He will seek to understand the meaning intended by the writer, and faithfully convey that same meaning to those he teaches.
+He or she will seek to understand the meaning intended by the writer, and faithfully convey that same meaning to others.

 Correctly handling the word of truth